Hello Spring!

 4. Exercise

 Keep moving.
 Exercise is good for our digestion, Lungs and keeps fluids moving.
-It is so good for the whole body in general and can prevent dampness (2).
+It is so good for the whole body in general and can prevent Dampness (2).

 5. Anti-dampness plants